10 Of The Best Vietnamese Restaurants Around Perth

-From the phreshest pho to bangin’ banh mi, here are nine of our favourite Vietnamese joints to hit up.
+From the phreshest pho to bangin’ banh mi, here are 10 of our favourite Vietnamese joints to hit up.

 Bánh Mì Vũng Tàu